Security Recommendations

 modp512,modp768,modp1024,modp1024s160,modp1536,modp2048s224,modp2048s256,ecp192

-The available ciphers for IKE depend on the crypto modules loaded in the IKE charon daemon.
-For kernel processing of ESP and AH packets the available ciphers depend on the kernel support for them and if they are supported by the XFRM or PF_KEY kernel interface.
+For processing of ESP and AH packets, the available algorithms depend on the operating system kernel’s support for them and if they are supported by the XFRM (Linux) or PF_KEY (FreeBSD, macOS) kernel interface.
+If you’re using userland ESP encryption based on the kernel-libipsec plugin, then all IKE algorithms are also available for ESP.

 The National Institute of Standards and Technology (NIST) has mandated that a minimum cryptographic strength of 128 bit is sufficient for security beyond the year 2030.
-This results in the following cipher set:
+This results in the following cipher suite:

 aes128-sha256-modp3072

 For systems without support for SHA-256, SHA-1 might be used instead.
-SHA-1 must not be used for anything else than an HMAC for IKE or ESP.
+SHA-1 must not be used for anything else than HMACs in IKE or ESP.

 aes256-sha384-ecp384,aes256gcm16-prfsha384-ecp384